Chicago Cubs: Rivalries

+Divisional

 St. Louis Cardinals

 The Cardinals–Cubs rivalry refers to games between the Cubs and St. Louis Cardinals.
 The rivalry is also known as the Downstate Illinois rivalry or the I-55 Series (in earlier years as the Route 66 Series) as both cities are located along Interstate 55 (which itself succeeded the famous U.S. Route 66).
 The Cubs lead the series 1,253–1,196, through October 2021, while the Cardinals lead in National League pennants with 19 against the Cubs' 17.
 The Cubs have won 11 of those pennants in Major League Baseball's Modern Era (1901–present), while all 19 of the Cardinals' pennants have been won since 1926.
 The Cardinals also have an edge when it comes to World Series successes, having won 11 championships to the Cubs' 3.
 Games featuring the Cardinals and Cubs see numerous visiting fans in either Busch Stadium in St. Louis or Wrigley Field in Chicago given the proximity of both cities.
 When the National League split into multiple divisions, the Cardinals and Cubs remained together through the two realignments.
 This has added intensity to several pennant races over the years.
 The Cardinals and Cubs have played each other once in the postseason, 2015 National League Division Series, which the Cubs won 3–1.

-I-94 Series: Chicago Cubs vs. Milwaukee Brewers
+Milwaukee Brewers

 The Cubs' rivalry with the Milwaukee Brewers refers to games between the Milwaukee Brewers and Chicago Cubs, the rivalry is also known as the I-94 rivalry due to the proximity between clubs' ballparks along an 83.3-mile drive along Interstate 94.
 The rivalry followed a 1969–97 rivalry between the Brewers, then in the American League, and the Chicago White Sox.
 The proximity of the two cities and the Bears-Packers football rivalry helped make the Cubs-Brewers rivalry one of baseball's best.
 In the 2018 season, the teams faced off in a Game 163 for the NL Central division title, which Milwaukee won.